wp-plugins/awesome-filterable-portfolio/readme.txt

 * German (Thanks to Andreas Stulberger)
 * Greek (Thanks to Kyriacos Naziris)
 * Spanish (Thanks to Sergio Cobos Ruiz)
+* Turkish (Thanks to <a href="https://twitter.com/Chemistrap">Ahmet Kolcu</a>)

-Please feel free to contact me if you have a better
+Please feel free to contact me if you have a better translation or to contribute by adding a new language.

 == Installation ==